 Not that classic food delivery boxes like the pizza box have gone away.
 In fact, they’re evolving.
 In 2016, inventors were granted two patents for improved “oyster pails,” or Chinese takeout containers—one for enhanced recyclability, another for tamper prevention.
 And every year in recent memory has seen a patent filed for a new pizza box.
 Actually, the new wave of food delivery packaging is largely thanks to another innovation—third-party delivery apps.
-The number of food delivery app users have increased to 45.6 million and is expected to continue to grow into 2023.

 But the breakout stars of food delivery packaging solutions go beyond just getting food from door to door.
 They’re the result of listening to home diners’ needs.
 “Simply holding food for a short duration without leaking is no longer sufficient,” says Mike Mueller, director of strategic marketing in the food and beverage packaging division of WestRock, a leading corrugated packaging company.
 “Packaging must preserve food quality and temperature, keep food separated, and make the dining experience easy and enjoyable at home.”

 Here are just a few benefits of recent food packaging design innovations: